Saint Pino Fernández, the Qom guardian who wove language, art, and spirituality

 Santa was a guardian of the Qom language and of the knowledge related to territorial spirituality.
 The Chaco Legislature declared her a Living Cultural Heritage in April 2021, and she passed away in August, leaving a legacy that outlives her.

-We are Present
+We are present

-We are committed to a type of journalism that delves deeply into the realm of the world and offers in-depth research, combined with new technologies and narrative formats.
+We are committed to journalism that delves into the territories and conducts thorough investigations, combined with new technologies and narrative formats.
 We want the protagonists, their stories, and their struggles to be present.

 SUPPORT US